And Eric Carle Preschool Theme could last all year long!

 Play duck, duck goose using the words Caterpillar, Caterpillar, Butterfly instead!

-Include other props and furniture (such as going under and around chairs) for the children to go on a hunt for a surprise!
+Include props and furniture (such as going under and around chairs) for the children to go on a hunt for a surprise!

 If you don't have a crawl tunnel, I HIGHLY recommend that you invest in one!